 As long as your pan is nonstick and it's hot enough, your pancake batter shouldn't stick.
 If you're concerned that your pan or griddle's nonstick coating isn't in great shape, just be sure to grease it well first.

 Your griddle or the heat under your pan is probably too hot!
-You'll know it's too hot if, when you grease the surface, the grease begins to smoke.
+You'll know it's too hot if, when you grease the surface, it begins to smoke.

 Ingredients